You want smart political talk without the meltdowns?

 Joe Biden is talking about banning assault weapons.

-Sean as you and so many of your listeners know there is no such thing as an assault weapon.
+Sean, as you and so many of your listeners know, there is no such thing as an assault weapon.

 It is a fiction of liberals and lawyers in Washington.

-There are rifles there are shotguns there are pistols those are specific types of firearms but an assault weapon is something that is defined by liberals and lawyers in Washington that would encompass some of the most popular rifles in America.
+But an assault weapon is something that is defined by liberals and lawyers in Washington that would encompass some of the most popular rifles in America.

-I keep my shotgun in a place right nearby God forbid I ever need that.
+I keep my shotgun in a place right nearby.

-Nor can they define what an assault weapon is anyway.
+They never have a good answer, nor can they define what an assault weapon is anyway.

-Um but really ultimately and now they're starting to say it some on the left they ultimately don't believe in the second amendment they don't want an armed citizenry.
+But really, ultimately, and now they're starting to say it, some on the left, they ultimately don't believe in the Second Amendment.

 They don't care that it says the right of the people to keep and bear arms shall not be infringed.

-They they ignore all of that.
+They ignore all of that.

-That's been the progressive mindset going back a hundred and fifty years to Woodrow Wilson chime and your ability to protect yourself and protect your home and protect your family is central to your independence to your freedom.
+And your ability to protect yourself and protect your home and protect your family is central to your independence, to your freedom.

-The second amendment was not about hunting it was not about sports shooting.
+It was not about sports shooting.

-It certainly protects those activities but at bottom the second amendment was about your right to protect your own life and the lives of those you love and Sean I know you support the police as much as I do but when seconds count the police are minutes away.
+And Sean, I know you support the police as much as I do, but when seconds count, the police are minutes away.

-And by the way and this is important too everyone points to Uvalde, Texas and what happened there.
+And by the way, and this is important, too, everyone points to Uvalde, Texas, and what happened there.

 That is not the norm.

-Cops usually that I know and everybody that I know that has bec gone into law enforcement, they're all the same.
+Cops usually that I know and everybody that I know that has gone into law enforcement, they're all the same.

-They're the guys that see the problem, see people at risk and run right towards it.
+They're the guys that see the problem, see people at risk, and run right towards it.

-We saw it that day on that ball field when Steve Scalise was was shot and nearly killed that day, you know, in an open field with a pistol up against a rifle sniper that was hidden these officers ran across the field.
+You know, in an open field with a pistol up against a rifle sniper that was hidden, these officers ran across the field.

-Uvaldi is the exception it is not the norm what happened there.
+It is not the norm what happened there.

-Yeah, let's talk about a few other things if you don't mind.
+Yeah, let's talk about a few other things, if you don't mind.

-Senator, I think in my lifetime, uh we have not had an economy this bad since Jimmy Carter was president, and maybe it's even worse than Jimmy Carter.
+Senator, I think in my lifetime, we have not had an economy this bad since Jimmy Carter was president.

 Everybody that I know is watching.

-The problem I have more than any other problem is, and and I'm hoping for a wave election in 2022 in November, and the Republicans will take the House and the Senate, but we actually have to win two elections to reverse this.
+The problem I have more than any other problem is, and I'm hoping for a wave election in 2022 in November, and the Republicans will take the House and the Senate.

-Uh, unless the Democrats somehow, you know, would be deprogrammed from their climate alarmist religious cultism that you know doesn't even that won't even recognize that we could go back to energy independence ourselves instead of begging Iran and and Venezuela and the Saudis and OPEC.
+We have to win 2022 and 2024 unless the Democrats somehow would be deprogrammed from their climate alarmist religious cultism that won't even recognize that we could go back to energy independence ourselves instead of begging Iran and Venezuela and the Saudis and OPEC.

-In other states, it's six or even seven dollars a gallon.
+In other states, it's $6 or even $7 a gallon.

-Um you see the same thing at the grocery store.
+You see the same thing at the grocery store.

-Uh I was speaking uh with a Walmart official recently, and they said that they've seen a decline in hot dog and hamburger buns and an increase in white bread, uh, looking ahead to the Fourth of July because people are trying to cut corners and save a few pennies everywhere they can, so they'll use white bread on their hot dogs and their hamburgers and they grill out in a week because it'll save uh a few pennies for them.
+I was speaking with a Walmart official recently, and they said they've seen a decline in hot dog and hamburger buns and an increase in white bread looking ahead to the 4th of July because people are trying to cut corners and save a few pennies everywhere they can.

 That's how dire it is for so many families.